scottj97/environment-modules-in-git/README.md

 ```

 * There are no other MODULEPATH directories in use.
 (This is a
-  limitation of `module unload localmodules`.)
+  limitation of my `localmodules` unload process.)

 * Other Unix users (not named `modules`) use the modules from
-  `/home/modules/modulefiles` most of the time.
+  `/home/modules/modulefiles`.

-## Plan
+## Principles of Operation

-Create a git repo for the modulefiles.
-Does this need to be separated
+First we create a git repo for the modulefiles.
-from `/home/modules/modulefiles`?
-Other users will be pushing to it so
-probably yes...or use a branch?

-Create a modulefile that, when loaded, switches MODULEPATH to a
+Then we install a modulefile that, when loaded, switches MODULEPATH to
-locally-created git clone of the modulefiles.
+a locally-created git clone of the modulefiles.
 When unloaded, it
 switches MODULEPATH back to the default.

-After editing, testing, and commiting to the local clone, `git push`
+After editing, testing, and commiting to the local git repo, `git
-updates the master repo, which (assuming the user knows the password
+push` updates the master repo, which (assuming the user knows the
-for user `modules`) automatically updates `/home/modules/modulefiles`.
+password for user `modules`) automatically updates
+`/home/modules/modulefiles`.

 ## Execution